elusivecodes/FrostDateTime/README.md

 const isAfter = date.isAfter(other, granularity);
 ```

-If a `granularity` is not specified, a direct comparison of the timestamps will be performed instead.
+If a `granularity` is not specified, this method will compare the dates in milliseconds.

 **Is Before?**